Ben, çayır gezgini..

 Hidden where drawers guard their dream.

-A pouch of sand from the Dreamer’s hand
+A pouch of sand from the Sandman’s hand

 Do not fear.